MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/configure-xbl/dev-center/access-policies-udc.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, udc, universal developer center
 ---

-# Configuring access policies in Partner Center
+# Configuring access policies in Partner Center, for Managed Partners

 You can use [Partner Center](https://partner.microsoft.com/dashboard) to allow other services, games, and apps to access your title's Xbox Live settings and data.
 For example, you may want a web service to display leaderboards on your website, or you may have a companion app that can access the game's title storage to view or modify saved game data.